2024 Australia Cup final

-The 2024 Australia Cup Final was a soccer match played between A-League Men sides Melbourne Victory and Macarthur FC at AAMI Park in Melbourne on 29 September 2024 to determine the winners of the 2024 Australia Cup.
+The 2024 Australia Cup final was a soccer match played between A-League Men sides Melbourne Victory and Macarthur FC at AAMI Park in Melbourne on 29 September 2024 to determine the winners of the 2024 Australia Cup.
 It was the ninth Australia Cup final and the 42nd final of Australian soccer's primary cup competitions.
 It was the first FFA Cup/Australia Cup final to be played in September.

-The 2024 Australia Cup final's crowd of 13,289 is the lowest ever crowd for an Australia Cup final.